 I came to UNCG as a new faculty member, and Strong College saved me.
 It made me feel like I was part of the community.

 One of the most fun things to me about Strong College, in addition to the students, is meeting faculty from outside my area.

 [Strong College] has given me hope about what higher education can do.

 Each college in the landscape of the future will be a cross-section of the university to which it belongs, and as such will manifest the deep, pied beauty that every human population manifests.
-Far more important than the simple-minded diversity that university administrators in the United States love to quantify in black-white-asian-hispanic-handicapped tables, each college in the landscape of the future will display the full range of qualities—temperaments, interests, passions, weaknesses, ambitions, talents, and experiences—that make each of its members unique individuals.
+Far more important than the simple-minded diversity that university administrators in the United States love to quantify in Black-White-Asian-Hispanic tables, each college in the landscape of the future will display the full range of qualities—temperaments, interests, passions, strengths, weaknesses, ambitions, talents, and experiences—that make all of its members unique individuals.

 By virtue of being cross-sections of their universities, the residential colleges of the future will also overturn the damaging trend toward thematic residential buildings—the “arts dorm,” the “science dorm,” the “health dorm,” the “sports dorm”—and all other forms of segregated housing.
 It is one of the paradoxes of our time that universities require students to study a range of different subjects so that they will become liberally educated, and then actively encourage those same students to segregate themselves according to their interests or backgrounds in their housing.